papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

 ***

 This series relies on the minimal [lwjgl-basics](https://github.com/mattdesl/lwjgl-basics) API for shader and rendering utilities.
-However, the concepts should be universal enough that they could be applied to LibGDX, [GLSL Sandbox](http://glsl.heroku.com/), [Love2D](https://love2d.org/), iOS, or any other platforms that support GLSL.
+See the <a href="#Ports">Ports</a> section for different APIs.
+The concepts should be universal enough that they could be applied to [LibGDX](http://libgdx.badlogicgames.com/), [GLSL Sandbox](http://glsl.heroku.com/), [Love2D](https://love2d.org/), iOS, or any other platforms that support GLSL.
 I'd recommend starting with the [Textures](https://github.com/mattdesl/lwjgl-basics/wiki/Textures) tutorial as it covers essential concepts like filters and texture coordinates.

 ***